-Teaching Points: Introducing new words; Introducing possessive words with the 's ending; Introducing words with the -ing ending; Rereading; Finding and clapping two-syllable words.
+Teaching Points: Introducing new words; Cross-checking difficult words with pictures and story meaning; Rereading; Finding and clapping two-syllable words; Introducing action words.

 I Like Flowers

 Level B / 35 words / fiction

 I, like, to

 - Look at the cover and read the title. - Possible discussion questions: "What is the name of the animal in the picture on the cover of the book?
 What is it doing?"